 The university admitted its first African-American student, James Meredith, in October 1962 and has worked since to promote inclusiveness in all its endeavors.
 More than 20 percent of UM students are minorities, and Ole Miss students come from more than 70 countries.
 The university observed the 50th anniversary of its integration in 2012-2013 with a series of lectures, films, public forums and other events.
 Learn more about these activities and the university's commitment to diversity.

-UM's research enterprise—including programs in acoustics, atmospheric physics, health care, remote sensing, Southern studies, space law and pharmaceutical sciences—is renowned internationally.
-The university holds more than 40 patents for inventions including a fire ant trap, an algal herbicide, novel drug-delivery systems, a thermoacoustic refrigeration device, immune system stimulators and possible treatments for cancer, malaria, pain and infections.
-This work takes place across the university, which is home to more than 20 major research centers.
-In addition, the university is a center for Faulkner studies, offering one of the finest collections of the Nobel Prize-winner's work and maintaining his Rowan Oak home as a literary shrine.
+The University of Mississippi is included in the elite group of R1: Doctoral Universities – Very High Research Activity released in the Carnegie Classification of Institutions of Higher Education.
+UM’s research enterprise — including programs in acoustics, physics, chemistry, social sciences, health care and pharmaceutical sciences — is renowned internationally.
+This work provides research opportunities for both graduate and undergraduate students and takes place across the university, which is home to more than 20 major research centers.
+Also, the university is a center for William Faulkner studies, offering one of the finest collections of the Nobel Prize winner’s work and maintaining his Rowan Oak home as a literary shrine.

 At the UM Medical Center in Jackson, surgeons performed the world's first human lung (1963) and heart (1964) transplants.
 Physiologists at the health sciences campus defined the role of the kidneys in controlling blood pressure.
 The Medical Center is collaborating with Tougaloo College and Jackson State University on the Jackson Heart Study, the world's largest study of cardiovascular risk factors in African-Americans.